Puerto Madryn Patagonia, Argentina Travel Guide

 Argentina's economic situation creates frequent exchange rate fluctuations, which influence your budget significantly.

 The official currency is the Argentine Peso (ARS).
 Exchange rates are highly variable.
-The "blue dollar" parallel market rate often offers a significantly better exchange rate for foreign currency (especially US Dollars) than official bank rates.
+The "blue dollar" parallel market rate usually gives a significantly better exchange rate for foreign currency (especially US Dollars) than official bank rates.

 Western Union often yields the most favorable exchange rates.
 You send money to yourself and pick up pesos in cash.
 ATMs dispense pesos at the official rate, with low limits and high fees.
-Credit/Debit Cards are widely accepted in larger establishments.
+Credit/Debit Cards are widely accepted at major establishments.
 Some cards offer favorable exchange rates or no foreign transaction fees.
 US dollars are sometimes accepted directly by tour operators or larger hotels.

 Daily Costs: ARS 40,000 - 70,000 (approx. USD 40-70).
 Focus on hostels with kitchens, street food, and public transport.